Redirects

 When NOT to redirect

 To handle a typo where no real content exists.
 A 404 is more honest.
-Redirecting all 404s to the homepage is a worse user experience than a proper 404 page.
+Redirecting all 404s to the homepage gives a worse user experience than a proper 404 page.

 To consolidate genuinely different content.
-Redirecting a product page to an unrelated category page, just to capture a 404, is a soft 404 in disguise and Google treats it as such.
+Redirecting a product page to an unrelated category page, just to capture a 404, is a soft 404 in disguise.
+Google treats it as such.

 For minor URL variations that should be canonicalised.
 Tracking parameters and similar variations are better handled with canonical tags than redirects.